D4RK-M3TA/PaperBot---Research-Assistant-Agent/RENDER_DEPLOYMENT.md

 - We install numpy first to ensure it's installed before other packages that might pull in numpy 2.x
 - This ensures torch 2.1.2 compatibility (torch requires numpy < 2.0)
 - The frontend is built using Vite, which creates static files in `frontend/dist/`
-- Make sure your Render dashboard build command matches this exactly
+- **CRITICAL**: Make sure your Render dashboard build command includes the frontend build step!
+- Render should have Node.js available automatically, but if build fails, check Node.js version in Render settings

 ## 3. Start Command
 ```